RiverCodesIG/RawInput/README.md

 - Supports multiple mice.
 - ~~Automatically adds new mice.~~ (broken, please help)
 - Removes Lunar Client's polling rate notification.

+## Fork info
+This is just a fork to get this working on the latest version of Weave on the vanilla client.

 ---